-The NAE Grand Challenges is an international movement that inspires students to pursue engineering careers and to tackle major issues facing everyone, such as access to clean water and securing the cyberspace.
-The NAE continues to facilitate this movement hoping to ultimately leading to the solutions of the Grand Challenges and problems like them.
+The NAE Grand Challenges for Engineering is an international movement that inspires students to pursue engineering careers and to tackle major issues facing everyone, such as access to clean water and securing the cyberspace.
+The NAE continues to facilitate this movement hoping to ultimately lead to the solutions of the Grand Challenges and problems like them.